Deepfakes and Digitally Manipulated Pornography: The Ethical Questions Raised by Better Tech

-And now advances in technology are pushing us to condemn – and perhaps even regulate – the more extreme end of this spectrum.
+And now advances in technology and more specifically, photoshopped porn, are pushing us to condemn – and perhaps even regulate – the more extreme end of this spectrum.

 Recently, The Verge published a fascinating article on the legality of ‘deepfakes’ porn.
 The ability to do this has been around for a while, of course, and it has caused a lot of justifiable discomfort on the grounds that it’s invasive and non-consensual.